Files for Enterprise Workbot

 Once the file is uploaded, the user can optionally include a message before hitting Send.
 The file data can then be used in follow-up recipe actions.

 Multiple file parameters can be defined in the bot command, with the user being prompted each time.
-Regardless of the order in which the parameters are arranged in the bot command, parameters of other data types (e.g. string, date/time) will always be retrieved first before any file parameters.
+Regardless of the order in which the parameters are arranged in the bot command, parameters of other data types, such as string or date/time, will always be retrieved before any file parameters.

 # Enabling files for older bots

-If your Enterprise Workbot was created before 30th Oct 2021, you have to set the supportsFiles property in the manifest to true.
-This property is described in the bots section of the Manifest reference.
+If your Enterprise Workbot was created before October 30, 2021, you must set the supportsFiles property in the manifest to true.
+This property is described in the bots section of the manifest reference.

 1